NarekAt/CNetworksCourse/README.md

 # CNetworksCourse
-This is the repository for some (future) assessments from Computational Networks course.
+This is a repository for some (future) assessments from Computational Networks course.